Important features of the Collaborative Family Law process:

-Collaborative family law procedure can be much less time-consuming than litigation in the adversarial system.
+The Collaborative Family Law procedure can be much less time consuming than litigation in the adversarial system.

 A non-adversarial atmosphere creates an environment for a more positive resolution for parents and children, too.
 A major focus of the collaborative process is addressing the needs of the children without exposing them to the detrimental court system.
 Children are protected.
 Central to this process are meetings with selected legal, financial and mental health professionals to resolve the issues presented by your family needs.

-Collaborative family law is a family law specialty that enables us to offer our clients an effective way to avoid going to court and all that the adversarial process entails — threats, demands, court hearings and trials, resources expended in battle and results that leave a residue of hurt, anger and cynicism.
-Instead, our clients in collaborative family law proceedings find a civilized, respectful, positive and effective way to resolve the admittedly difficult issue of divorce.
-They gain much in the process, not the least of which is a settlement that they and their former spouse have designed for themselves and that they have both endorsed as being appropriate for each of them.
+Collaborative Family Law is a family law specialty which now enables us to offer our clients an effective way to avoid going to court and all that the adversarial process entails - threats, demands, court hearings and trials, resources expended in battle and results which leave a residue of hurt, anger and cynicism.
+Instead, our clients in Collaborative Family Law proceedings find a civilized, respectful, positive and effective way to resolve the admittedly difficult issue of divorce.
+They gain much in the process, not the least of which is a settlement that they and their former spouse have designed for themselves and which they have both endorsed as being appropriate for each of them.